Web-Ex-Machina/contao-isotope-paytweak-bundle/README.md

 This bundle adds support for payment interface Paytweak to Isotope ecommerce bundle.

 ## Install
-Use composer to install this bundle:
+Use composer to install this bundle: `composer require webexmachina/contao-isotope-paytweak-bundle`

-Or use the Contao Manager
+Or use the Contao Manager.

 ## Paytweak Documentation
 Paytweak API documentation (english) can be found here: [https://api.paytweak.dev/doc/en/](https://api.paytweak.dev/doc/en/)